hoffmangroup/genomedata/doc/genomedata.rst

     from genomedata import Genome
     [...]
-    genomedatadir = "/path/to/genomedata"
+    gdfilename = "/path/to/genomedata/archive"
-    with Genome(genomedatadir) as genome:
+    with Genome(gdfilename) as genome:
         [...]

 .. note::